Convergence of Multi-Scale Reinforcement Q-Learning Algorithms for Mean Field Game and Control Problems

 \paragraph{Structure of the paper. }

 In Section~\ref{sec:notations} we introduce notations that will be used throughout the paper.
-In Sections~\ref{sec:MFG} and~\ref{sec:MFC} respectively, we present the main convergence results for mean field game and mean field control using the idealized algorithm (synchronous updates with expectations).
+In Sections~\ref{sec:MFG} and~\ref{sec:MFC} respectively, we present the main convergence results for mean field game (Theorem \ref{th:mainMFG}) and mean field control (Theorem \ref{th:mainMFC}) using the idealized algorithm (synchronous updates with expectations).
 In particular, Theorem~\ref{thMFGcvg} (resp.
-Theorem~\ref{thMFCcvg}) proves the convergence and while Theorem~\ref{mfg_main} (resp.
+Theorem~\ref{thMFCcvg}) establishes the convergence while Theorem~\ref{th:accuracyMFG} (resp.
 Theorem~\ref{mfc_main}) analyzes the accuracy in the mean field game setting (resp. mean field control setting).
-In Section~\ref{sec:example}, we present an example for which the assumptions are satisfied and we provide a numerical illustration of the unified time-scale algorithm.
+In Section~\ref{sec:example}, we present a simople example for which the assumptions are satisfied and we provide numerical illustrations of the two-timescale time-scale algorithms.
 In Section~\ref{sec:sto-approx}, we extend the convergence analysis to the algorithm with sample-based updates, but still synchronous.
 Section~\ref{sec:sto-approx-asynchronous} further extends the analysis to the case of sample-based asynchronous updates.
-Convergence to mean field control games is presented in Section~\ref{sec:MFCG} for a three-timescale extension of the algorithm: Theorems~\ref{thMFCGcvg} and~\ref{mfcg_main} analyze respectively the convergence and the accuracy.
 We conclude the paper in Section~\ref{sec:conclusion}.